Clemapfel/jluna/docs/manual.md

 [9999, 2, 3, 4]
 ```

 > **Hint**: In C++, indices are 0-based.
 In Julia, they are 1-based.
-This can be quite confusing considering we are operating in both languages at the same time, however, we will learn more about this in the [section on arrays](TODO)
+This can be quite confusing considering we are operating in both languages at the same time.
+See the [section on arrays]() for more information

-## new named

 ## Proxies